-- Paste from Clipboard – this pastes settings from the Clipboard into the current picture
+- Paste Adjustments from Clipboard – this pastes settings from the Clipboard into the current picture

-- Save Preset – this saves the current settings to a preset with a name of your choice
+- Set Default Adjustments – this saves the current settings to a preset with a name of your choice

-- Paste Current Edits to All Files – applies the current settings to all files in the folder
+- Apply Adjustments to All Files – applies the current settings to all files in the folder

 - Make Current Edis the Default – use this to create your own custom default settings.
 These are automatically applied to pictures when they are first loaded into Develop.

 Stored Presets are listed in the Side Panel, in the group named Settings.
 Move the mouse over a preset to see a small preview how it will affect the picture.
 Click a preset to apply it.

 Copying Adjustments to Multiple Pictures

-To apply settings to multiple pictures at once, mark those pictures in the Filmstrip, right-click one of them, and then in the right-click menu, use the item named Paste Develop Module Edits.
+To apply settings to multiple pictures at once, mark those pictures in the Filmstrip, right-click one of them, and then in the right-click menu, use the item named Paste Develop Module Adjustments.
 You can also use the Browser’s right-click menu for work with settings.

 As long as you are in non-destructive mode (the normal mode), you don’t need to save changes, or confirm them while you work.
 They are saved automatically when the next picture is loaded, when you switch out of Develop, or when you exit the program.
 To make advanced edits that are not available in Develop, switch to the Editor.
 However, changes in the Editor are not non-destructive, and it will no longer be possible to use Develop to modify the original edits.
 Therefore, we recommend that you save the picture under a new name in the Editor rather than saving it back to its original name.